MinganMuon/Nickel/docs/developmentoverview.md

 into the AI switchboard. - DONE

 * Create a game playing interface for AI vs. AI.
-This will put an AI against an AI in a game and then return who won.
+This will put an AI against an AI in a game and then return who won. - DONE

 * Create a fitness tester for AIs.
 This will play several games AI vs. AI to see which one of them is stronger, and output the